TriAxis-Games/RealtimeMeshComponent/README.md

 # UE4 Runtime Mesh Component

-# This repo also contains the RMC port of the Procedural Mesh Slicer.
-This is hosted separately from the mainline repo for license reasons.

 **Branch with Slicer Support can be found here https://github.com/Koderz/UnrealEngine/tree/RMC_With_Slicer** **Examples project can be found here https://github.com/Koderz/UE4RuntimeMeshComponentExamples**